MoZhouqi/KMPlaceholderTextView/README.md

 $ pod install
 ```

+If you are encountering the following warning when using Xcode 8, please make sure to set the Module in the identity inspector of your `KMPlaceholderTextView` in the interface builder to `KMPlaceholderTextView` as well:

+> warning: IB Designables: Using class UITextView for object with custom class because the class KMPlaceholderTextView does not exist

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.